santiment/academy/src/docs/metrics/community-messages-count/index.md

 We constantly update our labels which helps us to keep labels as fresh as possible but result historical data changes.
 Any modifications to labels, social sources, or relevant jobs will prompt recalculation for the previous month's data.
 Within a 12 hour period, metric can be supplemented with new data.

+Experimental metrics, might undergo changes if a future.

 ## Access